Day 01: Arrival in Kathmandu

 Day 08: Sightseeing Tour: Patan & Bhaktapur

 We start our tour of two more UNESCO World Heritage Site cities adjacent to Kathmandu: Patan & Bhaktapur.
 Patan is also known as The City of Fine Arts.
 Patan Durbar Square is one of the places in the Kathmandu Valley where the medieval arts and architecture still remain in its original state.
 The Durbar Square is full of ancient places, temples and shrines, noted for their exquisite carvings, mostly the Hindu and Buddhist monuments.
 Similarly, the medieval town of Bhaktapur, or the Town of the Devotees, preserves medieval arts, architecture, culture, and lifestyle to this date.
 One is sure to feel like travelling back into the past while walking along the Bhaktapur thoroughfares, squares and streets.
 Later in the day, you can do your last minute shopping for souvenirs or gift for your family, friends or relatives.
-Overnight at hotel in Kathmandu.
+Overnight in Kathmandu.

 Day 09: Departure from Kathmandu or extend your trip